Does Hot Sauce Go Bad?

 What Happens to Older Hot Sauce?

-While it depends on how you keep it, hot sauce flavor will change as it gets older, but probably not in the way you’d expect.
+Hot sauce flavor will change as it gets older, but probably not in the way you’d expect.

-First things first, there’s a reason it’s a “best by” date.
+There’s a reason it’s a “best by” date.
 If you consume your hot sauce before that date, you’re getting the flavor that the makers of that hot sauce had in mind when they tirelessly tested recipes to make the perfect hot sauce.

 One quick tip: shake up your bottle of hot sauce if it’s a little older.
 Things can settle at the bottom that you’ll want mixed around, and a good shake could revitalize the bottle and bring flavors back to life.